qinjinze/alog/README.md

 <br>

 **English**:
+There have always been pain points in the past, so I wrote a log library myself, hoping to help everyone.

 1. Supports printing color logs on Linux, Windows, and IDEA terminals, and has not been tested on other vscodes